 Recruiting Search Engine Optimisation jobs is particularly testing.
 The reason for this is that the skillset is constantly changing.
 If you know anything about SEO, you’ll know that Google is constantly changing the algorithm that produces the search engine results pages (SERPS), and this in turn means the skillset is also ever changing.
 There have been numerous algorithm updates in the past 12 months as well as a move to “real time” algorithmic response as well as AI learning, so by their very nature SEO jobs become more complex.

-It’s not enough in today’s ultra competitive search world to place a few strategic blog posts or industry articles, put good content on your site and sit back and watch your webpages fly up to the top of the search results.
+It’s not enough in today’s ultra competitive digital marketing world to place a few strategic blog posts or industry articles, put good content on your site and sit back and watch your webpages fly up to the top of the search results.

 Firstly the content you post must be high quality and informative to your visitor.
 Not only that, but it must “engage” them too.
 If a visitor leaves straight away, Google records a bounce and your sites content is devalued in Google’s eyes.
 A black mark for your website.

 What’s even worse is if Google decides your content is so poor (or possibly duplicate) they apply a Panda penalty.
 This will have a negative effect on your rankings, or worse still, cause them to disappear completely.
-There is a lot for the SEO professional to be aware of and keep current with.
+There is a lot for the SEO professional to be aware of and keep current with, especially now Google is employing AI with Rankbrain.

 Are backlinks still important?
 Yes of course.
 Google has always worked on relevance and authority.
 That is to say they like to see links from sites that already boast authority in Google’s eyes.
 The more and better quality backlinks you deliver the better chance you have of ranking.